Free City

 This is an in-class group project conducted within three months.
 My primary contributions include:

-Designed a high-fi prototype that incorporate major task flows
+Designed a high-fi prototype that balanced technical constraints and users’ needs

-Led user testing such as unmoderated, in-person testing sessions, and integrated insights to enhance prototypes
+Led user testing, gathered user feedback through unmoderated, in-person testing sessions, and integrated insights to enhance prototypes

 Conducted user research, including 43 user surveys and 3 user interviews, analyzed results, and consolidated major user pain points